What Jobs Can You Get in Construction in 2024?

 Drone Operator:

-Operating drones equipped with cameras and sensors for surveying, monitoring sites, and collecting data to aid in project planning and progress assessment.
+Operating camera drones equipped with cameras and sensors for surveying, monitoring sites, and collecting data to aid in project planning and progress assessment.

 Robotics Technician: